Marhamat92/Form-Wave-Animation/README.md

 # Form-Wave-Animation
-When you clicl on inputs labels go up with beautiful transition.
+When you click on inputs labels go up with beautiful transition.